 “I had a good run at NASCAR and naturally took some things from that playbook,” says Yormark.
 “Specifically, I wanted the Nets to be the most accessible team in sports, with athletes who know how to communicate our brand.
 We sit our players down every year and have a business meeting to make sure that they understand they’re a big part of creating value for our ticket holders and sponsors.”

 Yormark, in fact, is a master at using the celebrity power of his players to pull in sponsors and ticket holders.
 He debuted the Nets Ticket Influencer Program, in which the team hosts cocktail parties for prospective season-ticket buyers at the homes of season-ticket holders.
 Staff and players, including such stars as Vince Carter, mingle with the prospects and talk up Nets basketball.
 The team provides the star power – along with food and drink – and the host provides the prospects.
 It’s a trendsetting tactic in reaching consumers and probably one of the reasons Yormark has been called “the man who NASCAR-ized the Nets.”
 The Nets have held more than 100 Influencer events, and they average $75,000 in ticket sales.

 Another successful initiative has been the Home Away from Home Program, in which the Nets invite prospective season-ticket buyers to have dinner and watch a road game on the 65-inch TV in coach Lawrence Frank’s screening room.
 Either Darryl Dawkins or Albert King, both retired pro-basketball players, attend the viewing party and break down the game for the guests.

-Since the only thing better than (continued on page 2)
+Since the only thing better than season-ticket (continued on page 2)